-Though not everyone will be viable for this option, a home detox is a great route for those that wish to regain some independence and control.
+Though not everyone will be viable for this option, a home alcohol or drug detox is a great route for those that wish to regain some independence and control.

 A psychiatrist will perform a few assessments of you and your addiction to see if you are someone who can detox at home.

-If you pass these tests the appropriate medication (usually Librium for alcohol) will be posted out to you, along with directions and guidance on how to perform your detox at home.
+If you pass these tests the appropriate prescription drugs (usually Librium for alcohol) will be posted out to you, along with directions and guidance on how to perform your detox at home.

 Someone will be in contact with you daily to see how you are getting along, but the majority of the process is entirely up to you.